Group6CapstoneGroup/Capstone-Documents/Requirments Documentation/tune-tip-requirments.md

   - **1.6.1:** If pressed the UI should display a loader screen to the user to indicate the syncing is happening and the user should not be able to access any other functionality until syncing is done.

 - **1.7.0:** The recommendation screen will display the music data the user has selected to feed to the recommendation model.
-  - **1.7.1:** The data will be displayed in a non selectable datagrid.
+  - **1.7.1:** The data will be displayed in a non-selectable data grid.

 - **1.8.0:** Below the data grid there will be 3 buttons.
   - **1.8.1:** The first button will be labeled add songs.
 If clicked the user redirected to the account page, this is where they can add more songs to feed to recommendation model.
   - **1.8.2:** The second is a button labeled delete list.
 If the clicked the music selection list will be cleared out.
 The user will then be redirected to the account page where they can select a new list of music to send to recommendation model.
   - **1.8.3:** The third is a button submit.
 If the clicked the UI will populate a spinner to indicate to the user the song data is being fed to the recommendation model.
 Once completed and we get recommendations back the loading indicator will stop and recommendations will be displayed.

-- **1.9.0:** The recommendations we recieved from the recommendation model will be displayed in a selectable datagrid.
+- **1.9.0:** The recommendations we received from the recommendation model will be displayed in a selectable data grid.
   - **1.9.1:** This data grid will include the columns: artist, track, playlist.

 - **2.0.0:** The user has the ability to select the specified rows they would like to add to their music playlist.